 On May 14, 2018, Treasury Metals announced that as part of the mine permitting process, the Company had formally submitted responses to the Information Requests along with a revised Environmental Impact Statement ("EIS") to the Canadian Environmental Assessment Agency ("CEAA").
 In May, CEAA confirmed the EIS meets their completeness requirements to move onto the technical review of the documentation.
 This acceptance means the EIS is undergoing formal review by CEAA and the Goliath Gold Project is now within the legislated timeline period for the completion of Federal Environmental Assessments with approximately 34 weeks remaining of Government review time.
-Subsequent to this technical review, as a normal part of the EA process on July 6, 2018 CEAA returned a further series of comments and questions as part of the 2nd round of Information Requests (IR#2).
+Subsequent to this technical review, as a normal part of the EA process on July 6, 2018 CEAA returned a further series of comments and questions as part of the second round of Information Requests (IR#2).
 The IR#2 paused the legislated timeline for EA completion at approximately 26 weeks remaining of government time to complete the review and issue a decision notice.
-At December 31, 2018, the timeline remains paused at approximately 26 weeks.

-Approximately 95 information requests were submitted as part of IR#2 and encompass specific topics within the EIS.
-The internal team at Treasury Metals, along with aid of external consultants was engaged in a draft review process of the IR#2 responses such that CEAA would be provided the required information in an expedient manner.
-CEAA facilitated a number of technical meetings and conference calls to review draft responses prior to submission.
-As at December 31, 2018 a large portion of these draft response have been reviewed and are ready for submission.
-The remainder was completed with a formal submission in early 2019.
+At December 31, 2018, the timeline remained paused at approximately 26 weeks.
+Approximately 95 information requests were submitted as part of IR#2 and encompassed specific topics within the EIS.
+The internal team at Treasury Metals, along with aid of external consultants, was engaged in a draft review process of the IR#2 responses such that CEAA would be provided the required information in an expedient manner.
+CEAA facilitated a number of technical meetings and conference calls to review draft responses prior to formal submission, which was completed in early 2019.